bclement/MMI/README.txt

 TODO:
 1) DONE: MainGui should size to the biggest image
    a) Logic about writing CSV file when ending the session early.
-   b) Always append to the CSV file.
+   b) DONE: Always append to the CSV file.
    c) Use a file chooser to save the CSV file.
    d) Think about using config files in the home directory to remember things
 2) CrudFrame should populate the images and audio files in a session.
 And